Quality in the University System

 The AVA system aims to improve the quality of teaching, research and the Third Mission/social impact through the application of a QA model based on:

-The external evaluation leads to an accreditation judgment, which recognizes a university (and its Study Programmes) as either possessing the quality requirements necessary to operate (initial accreditation) or maintaining them (periodic accreditation) in order to fulfil its institutional functions.
+The external evaluation leads to an accreditation judgment, which recognizes a university (and its Study Programmes) as either possessing the quality requirements necessary to operate (initial accreditation2) or maintaining them (periodic accreditation3) in order to fulfil its institutional functions.
 The result of accreditation therefore constitutes an authorization to operate for a defined period of validity.
 In this regard, initial accreditation is particularly significant as it authorizes a university or a Study Programme to start its activities on the basis of compliance with the established requirements.

 The operational model defined by ANVUR (Italian National Agency for the Evaluation of Universities and Research), for both initial and periodic accreditation, relies on an Evaluation Expert Commission (CEV) which is responsible for proposing a judgment based on a thorough examination of the project (in the case of initial accreditation) or of the overall performance (in the case of periodic accreditation) with reference to compliance with quality requirements.